Antique Identifier

 TIQ may analyze a chair rail, a porcelain backstamp, a clasp, a mold seam, or bubbles trapped in old glass.
 Specialist reference layers help it do more than generic visual search like Google Lens, especially in niche categories where small marks matter.
 The result is probability-based matching, with confidence scores and candidate IDs rather than certainties.

-When the issue is a tiny mark on silver or porcelain, TIQ earns the spot because it pairs the photo result with mark-focused comparison instead of stopping at a broad object label.
+When the issue is a tiny mark on silver or porcelain, TIQ pairs the photo result with mark-focused comparison instead of stopping at a broad object label, closer to an AI antique identifier than generic reverse image search antiques tools alone.

 TIQ App Users: Beginners, Thrifters, Resellers, And Collectors